 Jennifer has been a veterinary technician for the past nine years and specializes in integrative medicine.
 She has worked closely with Dr. Smith learning the benefits and techniques of Chinese medicine and nutrition therapy.
-She is working toward her Master Herbalist certification and is currently certified as a veterinary stem cell technician and Tui-Na therapist.
+She recently obtained her Master Herbalist certification and is also certified as a veterinary stem cell technician and Tui-Na therapist.
 Before becoming a veterinary technician, Jennifer worked as a rescue coordinator at a local animal shelter and has been deeply involved with many rescue organizations in our area.
 Jennifer has one daughter, Savannah, who is following her mother’s good example of caring for animals.

-Sherry attended Chattanooga State Technical College and has been a veterinary technician for 10 years.
+Sherry attended Chattanooga State Technical College and was a veterinary technician for 10 years before pursuing a career in veterinary management .
 She is also a certified veterinary stem cell technician.
-She makes her home in Chattanooga and has two daughters, Jessi who lives in Portland, and CJ who currently makes her home in Chattanooga.
-Sherry has two furry children, a Doberman mix named Yota, who was adopted from a shelter, and a cat named Delaney, which was abandoned with her kittens 11 years ago.
+She makes her home in Chattanooga and has two daughters, Jessi and CJ.
+Sherry shares her life with a Malti-poo named Coco.
 Sherry enjoys spending time outdoors, working on home improvement projects, and is heavily involved in her community.

 Sara noticed her love for animals at a very young age growing up on the family farm.
 From horses to chickens, with the occasional goat or rabbit, she was tossed into a life committed to keeping animals healthy.
 Through high school, Sara was actively involved in FFA showing cows and competing in livestock judging events.
 She is certified as a stem cell technician and strives to be all that she can be.
 Running around her house and farm is 2 cocker spaniels: Tucker and Daisy, 2 Labrador Retrievers: Cheyenne and Kaytee, 1 German Shorthaired Pointer puppy: Whiskey, her horse: Oreo, 3 goats: Mario, Goatie, Onyx, 20 chickens, and her turkey, Tom.